AkhilVaidya91/AkhilVaidya91/README.md

 ---

-Final-year Computer Engineering student at SPIT, Mumbai (CGPA: 9.39).
+Final-year Computer Engineering student.
 I build ML systems across the full stack - from transformer architectures and multimodal retrieval to MLOps pipelines and LLM-powered analytics.
 My work has been published in **Elsevier's Knowledge-Based Systems**, **IEEE Xplore**, and **Springer**, with research internships at **IIT Patna** and **SPJIMR**.

 ---